ResStump/CorrelatorAnalysis.jl/README.md

 # CorrelatorAnalysis.jl
-This is a analysis package to compute and propagate Markov Chain Monte Carlo error of correlation functions.
+This is an analysis package to compute and propagate Markov Chain Monte Carlo error of correlation functions.
 It is written in Julia and relies on the package [ADerrors.jl](https://igit.ific.uv.es/alramos/aderrors.jl).

 ## Installation
 To install this package [ADerrors.jl](https://igit.ific.uv.es/alramos/aderrors.jl) has to be installed first.
 Then, you can install it the following two ways in the julia Pkg mode.